Xenion1987/speedFluxStack/README.md

 ## TL;DR
 1. Install [Docker](https://docs.docker.com/get-docker/) and [Docker-Compose](https://docs.docker.com/compose/install/)
 1. Clone this repository
-1. Rename or copy `.env-example` as and update values to fit your needs
+1. Rename or copy `.env-example` as `.env` and update values to fit your needs
 1. Start stack via `docker-compose up -d`
 1. Visit `${GRAFANA_HOST_IP}:3000` and login using `${GRAFANA_ADMIN_USER}` and `${GRAFANA_ADMIN_PASSWORD}`
 1. Watch your speedtest results on your new Dashboard **SpeedFlux**